The Corporate Governance Review: Ireland

 i Financial reporting and accountability

-Companies are required to disclose details of their accounts at their AGM and in their annual return, which is filed in and publicly available at the Companies Registration Office.
-Since May 2017, a long-standing non-filing exemption enjoyed by unlimited companies with a particular non-EU/EEA shareholding structure has been removed, by virtue of the Companies (Accounting) Act 2017.
+Companies are required to disclose details of their accounts at their AGM and in their annual return, which is filed with and publicly available at the Companies Registration Office.
+Since May 2017, a long-standing non-filing exemption enjoyed by unlimited companies with a particular non-EU or non-European Economic Area (EEA) shareholding structure has been removed, by virtue of the Companies (Accounting) Act 2017.
 Under the Companies Act, related party transactions that are material and have not been concluded under normal market conditions are required to be disclosed in the notes to the company's accounts.

 Company accounts must be audited by a qualified auditor, and the auditor's report is distributed to shareholders and included in the annual return.

-Companies with securities admitted to trading on a regulated market (in Ireland, this is Euronext Dublin) must disclose financial and other information to shareholders on a regular basis.
-The Transparency Regulations 2007 (as amended, most recently twice in 2015 and once in 2017) (Transparency Regulations) and related rules issued by the Central Bank of Ireland (which implement the EU Transparency Directive7) require the publication of annual and half-yearly financial reports.
+Companies with securities admitted to trading on a regulated market (in Ireland, this is Euronext Dublin) must disclose financial and other information to shareholders regularly.
+The Transparency Regulations 2007 (as amended, including twice in 2015 and once in 2017) (the Transparency Regulations) and related rules issued by the CBI (which implement the EU Transparency Directive6) require the publication of annual and half-yearly financial reports.
 They also require companies to publish information that is disclosed to them by persons who have acquired or disposed of voting rights in the company.

 The Companies Act provides a definition of a traded company for the first time in Irish law.
-A traded company includes a public limited company that has shares or debentures admitted to trading on a regulated market in an EEA state.
+A traded company includes a public limited company that has shares or debentures admitted to trading on a regulated market in an EEA Member State.

 Traded companies are required to include, in the directors' report, a corporate governance statement in respect of the financial year concerned.
 This statement must be included as a specific section of the directors' report and must include the following information: